 So the project came to a full stop while we came up with a tertiary plan.
-For that we decided to go all-in, replacing everything that was even suspected to have rot, and replace everything above the frame with composite materials.
+For that we decided to go all-in, replacing anything that was even suspected of having rot, and replacing everything above the frame with composite materials.

 Last updated: 2019.01.17